yomnahisham/ts-verilog-simulator/README.md

 - **Modern Web Interface**: Clean, intuitive UI inspired by VS Code for a familiar development experience
 - **Real-time Verilog Simulation**: Run simulations directly in your browser
-- **Waveform Visualization**:
-  - Interactive waveform viewer with modern styling
+- **Waveform Visualization**: View simulation results in an interactive waveform viewer
-  - Detailed signal information on hover
-  - Color-coded signals for better visibility
-  - Compact signal name display for more waveform space
-  - Professional color scheme inspired by modern IDEs
-  - Support for both single-bit and bus signals
-  - Automatic signal grouping and categorization
 - **Syntax Highlighting**: Advanced Verilog syntax highlighting with Monaco Editor
 - **Module Detection**: Automatic detection of modules and testbenches in your code
 - **Responsive Design**: Works on desktop and tablet devices